Hermann Göring: Success on all fronts

 After the Fall of France, Hitler awarded Göring the Grand Cross of the Iron Cross for his successful leadership.
 During the 1940 Field Marshal Ceremony, Hitler promoted Göring to the rank of Reichsmarschall des Grossdeutschen Reiches, a specially created rank which made him senior to all field marshals in the military.
 As a result of this promotion, he was the highest-ranking soldier in Germany until the end of the war.
 Göring had already received the Knight's Cross of the Iron Cross on 30 September 1939 as Commander in Chief of the Luftwaffe.

 The UK had declared war on Germany on 3 September 1939, the third day of the invasion of Poland.
 In July 1940, Hitler began preparations for an invasion of Britain.
 As part of the plan, the Royal Air Force (RAF) had to be neutralised.
 Bombing raids commenced on British air installations and on cities and centres of industry.
-Göring had by then already announced in a radio speech, "If as much as a single enemy aircraft flies over German soil, my name is Meier!", something that would return to haunt him, when the RAF began bombing German cities on 11 May 1940.
+Reportedly, Göring had by then already announced in a radio speech, "If as much as a single enemy aircraft flies over German soil, my name is Meier!", something that would return to haunt him when the RAF began bombing German cities on 11 May 1940.
 Though he was confident the Luftwaffe could defeat the RAF within days, Göring, like Admiral Erich Raeder, commander-in-chief of the Kriegsmarine (navy), was pessimistic about the chance of success of the planned invasion (codenamed Operation Sea Lion).
 Göring hoped that a victory in the air would be enough to force peace without an invasion.
-The campaign failed and Sealion was postponed indefinitely on 17 September 1940.
+The campaign failed and Sea Lion was postponed indefinitely on 17 September 1940.
 After their defeat in the Battle of Britain, the Luftwaffe attempted to defeat Britain via strategic bombing.
-On 12 October 1940 Hitler cancelled Sea Lion due to the onset of winter.
+On 12 October 1940, Hitler cancelled Sea Lion due to the onset of winter.
 By the end of the year, it was clear that British morale was not being shaken by the Blitz, though the bombings continued through May 1941.